Ada-Developers-Academy/core-unit-2/data-in-tables/activity-data-in-tables.md

 ### !end-callout

-1. Together as a group, pull up one post inside of the "Services" category and "Computer" subcategory.
+1. Together as a group, pull up *one post* inside of the "Services" category and "Computer" subcategory.
 You will use this post as an example.

 Imagine a table that holds data about posts, and this post is one record inside that table.

 Make a list of the columns that this table might have.
 Also, for each column, decide if it holds a number, text, boolean, image, or a date or time.

-2. Together as a group, pull up one post inside of the "For Sale" category and "Computer" subcategory.
+2. Together as a group, pull up *one post* inside of the "For Sale" category and "Computer" subcategory.
 You will use this post as an example.

 Imagine a table that holds data about posts, and this post is one record inside that table.

 Make a list of the columns that this table might have.
-Also, for each column, decide if it holds a number, text, boolean, image, or a date or time.

-3. Together as a group, pull up the _listing_ page for the "For Sale" category and "Antiques" subcategory.
-Do _not_ click through to an actual item.

-Imagine a table that holds data about posts, where each record is a post.

-_Only from the data presented on this listing page_, make a list of the columns that this table might have.
 Also, for each column, decide if it holds a number, text, boolean, image, or a date or time.

 ## Part 3: Predict Data Needs